klaviyo/node-klaviyo/README.md

     ]
 });

-//Adds a member to a list regardless of opt-in settings.
+// Adds a member to a list regardless of opt-in settings.
 KlaviyoClient.lists.addMembersToList({
     listId: 'myListId',
     profiles: [